 Although the plot is simple, it is not the standard fallen woman story.
 The effects of her actions can be tragic (for her lovers), but she is not evil.
 Some of the townsfolk call her “wicked Barbara” but others are not so harsh in their judgment, for she brings light into the dreary lives of many.
 Her only vice, if it may be termed such, is that she can't be tied down to any one man.
 This conflict is played out over a variety of locales in the Faroes, these set-pieces are described with a sumptuous, almost cinematic quality.
 Barbara's sensuality, as well as the descriptions of well-drawn secondary characters, come to life through the absolutely fabulous writing.
 The ambiguous ending meshes with the story's lack of rigid moralizing.

 The first English translation of Barbara was done by Estrid Bannister, who was a friend of Jacobsen and was the real-life model for Barbara.
-It might be fun to compare the two translations.
-Although Johnston writes vividly and seems to capture the Faroese idioms, I can't help but think that Estrid’s version might possess a special charm of its own.
+In comparing the translations, I found that Johnston writes somewhat stiffly, as if he were preserving the Danish sentence structure, while Estrid’s 1948 Penguin version possesses a special charm of its own, with its fluid and natural style.
 Jacobsen’s letters and essays suggests that if he had lived he may have become a giant in Scandinavian literature.
 Highest recommendation.

 Faroese Short Stories